josh-helpert/elder/docs/syntax.markdown

 or equivalently (which keeps more of the structure):
 ```
-x, y, y.(a, b, b:t, c), z = 4, 5, 1, 2, 1, 3, 6
+x, y, y.(a, b, b:t, c), z == 4, 5, 1, 2, 1, 3, 6
 ```

-For clarity, here is the same example but as a multiline literal (which should preferred for complex syntax):
+Even better is representing the data as a multiline literal (which should preferred for complex syntax):
 ```
 x = 4
 y = 5